sqldb360/sqldb360/README.md

 1. Download the tool into target database server
 2. Navigate to master directory and connect into SQLPlus as DBA or user with access to data dictionary
-3. Execute edb360.sql (database view) of sqld360.sql (one SQL focus)
+3. Execute edb360.sql (database view) or sqld360.sql (one SQL focus)
    - Both tools will prompt for the license available on the target database.
      - [T | D | N] For Tuning, Diagnostics or None
    - Both tools accept an optimal configuration file